kinefz00/Scrumone_Else_Broke_It/README.md

 ## Use Case

-1. User is able to see Products
-2. User can click on details and see students (only logged in once) note yet done
-3. User Can login not yet done
-4. User Can logout not yet done
+1. User can log in, logout, see producsts.
+Edit, delete his profile and delivery address(only backend).
+Username can't be changed.
+2. A Admin is able to change his profile with the delivery address and can Edit users in a seperate menu with more options than a user.
+3. Products have a section for Details which are added by the Admin.
+Who is also responsible for adding, deleting and editing the products.

-Username and passwords are generated in an in memory database.
+Default Username and passwords are generated in an in memory database.
 In data.sql the values are shown.

 ## Backend